 This leads me to my big issue.
 Emphasis on Lexile levels and relying on AR keeps teachers from needing to read the books their students are reading.
 I understand that many teachers are using Lexile levels to really help students and are forced to use AR and are doing their best with it, but in my experience these teachers are the exception and not the rule.
 And really, I don’t blame the teachers because we’re all doing what we can with what we have.
 Teachers aren’t purchasing the AR program, district admins are buying this program.
 CCSS is putting too much emphasis on Lexile levels.
 But really, shouldn’t teachers be reading on a regular basis?
 If we preach to our students how valuable it is, shouldn’t we be following suit?

 My wish is that more teachers, especially at the high school level, would be as excited about reading as I am.
 If more of us were passionate about reading and building classroom libraries, we wouldn’t need to focus on Lexile levels and AR tests.
 We would be reading and sharing books with our students on a regular basis.
 We’d be having real discussions with our students about the books they’re reading so there wouldn’t be a need to test them over meaningless details.
-We would know which books have a vocabulary level that’s too high for some students and which books to offer students who aren’t ready for a higher vocabulary.
+We would know which books have a vocabulary level that’s too high for some students and which books to offer students who are ready for a higher vocabulary.
 We’d know which books to recommend to our students who need an escape and which books to recommend to our students who need to know they aren’t alone.
 We’d find a way to connect our students with authors.
 We’d read aloud to them every day to experience the pure enjoyment of a story.

 I could do all of this as a librarian and I’d do it proudly, but I love being in my classroom with my students every day.
 I love sharing books with my students.
 Because I’m in my classroom every day and see my students every day, I get to talk with them every day about the books they’re reading.
 I get to help them find a new book when they finish one or when they discover the book they’re reading isn’t right for them.
 If I relied solely on AR tests and lists and searched Lexile level lists, I’d be missing out on these opportunities to build a strong rapport with my students.
 It’s time consuming to read as much as I do, but it’s a priority in my life.
 I wish more teachers would make it a priority in life too.
 I wish administrators both at the building level and district level would see beyond reading programs and put that money towards building classroom libraries for their teachers.
 I wish they’d use that money to send their teachers to conferences like IRA and NCTE (or the state level versions).
 I wish there was more communication between teachers and upper admin so we could sit down and discuss reading and the unnecessary reliance on these programs.